The CENTENNIA Historical Atlas

 "The Centennia Atlas offers an instant antidote to the problem of changing frontiers.
 It permits you to view any part of Europe, North Africa or the Levant from A.D.
 1000 to [the present].
 You can also go forward (or backward) in time, which permits you to see the map change in five-week intervals for the period and region of your choice.
 Centennia also provides a "historical gazette" and glossary of names/places that students might find useful.
 It even traces the changing battlefronts between countries in wartime, so you can follow the inexorable march and retreat of the Austrian armies in the Balkans and elsewhere.
 I was most impressed by the developer's incredible eye for detail, which was more precise (and often more accurate) than Magocsi's new Historical Atlas of East Central Europe.
 Centennia is no less precise for Germany..."

-The Centennia Historical Atlas software runs under Apple MacOS (Monterey, Big Sur, Catalina, etc.), as well as Microsoft Windows (11, 10, etc.).
-The app has no significant system requirements and will run well on almost any computer manufactured in the past ten years.
+The Centennia Historical Atlas app runs under Apple MacOS (any version in past seven years), as well as Microsoft Windows (11, 10, etc.).
+The app has no significant system requirements and will run well on almost any computer manufactured in the past seven years.

 Comments: